back to all blog posts

 7. Technology helps pool pros run their businesses better

 More than ever, pool pros are moving away from pen and paper systems and embracing technology.
-68% of respondents use an accounting software to manage billing and invoicing, while 64% have adopted an all-in-one software like Skimmer to streamline day-to-day tasks and route optimization.
+68% of respondents use an accounting software to manage billing and invoicing, while 64% have adopted an all-in-one pool business management software like Skimmer to streamline day-to-day tasks and route optimization.

-Especially as younger, more tech-savvy pool pros enter the industry, this upward trend will continue—so if you’re one of the 5% that uses no software at all, it might be time to reconsider.
+Especially as younger, more tech-savvy pool pros enter the industry, this upward trend will continue—so if you’re one of the 5% that uses no pool service management software at all, it might be time to reconsider.

 8. Pool service companies stay on the small side